 The subject property is currently located in the County.
 On September 1, 2020 the Planning and Zoning Commission assumed responsibility for reviewing annexation petitions and making a recommendation to City Council regarding annexation requests.
 Upon submittal of a valid annexation petition, Planning staff forwards annexation requests to City services providers.
 These service providers include Water Resources (water and sewer), Fire Marshal's Office, Police Department, and Solid Waste (trash and recycling services).
 Each service provider stated that infrastructure is in place to provide City services to this location.
-The Technical Review Committee recommended approval of this annexation request at its August 2, 2024 meeting.
+The Technical Review Committee recommended approval of this annexation request at its June 3, 2025 meeting.
 The subject property is located within the Tier 1 Growth Area on the Growth Strategy map in the Comprehensive Plan.
-The subject property is located in a Scenic Corridor Overlay District (SCOD-1), which requires a 50 average undisturbed buffer for the portion of the property adjacent to the Greensboro Urban Loop (Interstate 840).
 Since this property can be served by City utility providers, it is the City of Greensboro's policy to annex the property pending approval of the associated original zoning.